rsksmart/devportal-1.0/rif/scheduler/contracts.md

 This method receives:
 - calldata: an array of encoded contract calls to be executed
 - revertIfFails: if true when a transaction in calldata is executed and it reverts, all the transactions will be reverted.
 Otherwise, it will continue executing the following transactions.

+> WARNING: using `revertIfFails` set to `true` can incur in DoS attackas: by spamming one transaction, all the others will fail.
+In the other hand, using `revertIfFails` set to `false` will only allow to retrieve the index of the calls that failed.